salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 * 304 Not modified
 	* MUST only be used for freshness negotiation
 * 400 Bad Request
-	* MUST be used for concurrency failure
 * 401 Unauthorized
 	* Request is not authenticated
 * 403 Forbidden
 	* Authenticated but lack permission to resource/operation
 * 404 Not Found
 	* Routes SHOULD return 403 if resource exists but user lacks access
+* 412 Precondition Failed
+	* MUST be used for concurrency failure

 Routes MUST NOT return redirect status codes (3XX Codes excluding 304).

-# HTTP verbs
+# HTTP Methods

 The API uses the hyper text transfer protocol ("HTTP").
 Resources accept several HTTP methods.